-Loss for the period is \$1.2 million, an improvement of approximately \$73 thousand or 5.6% as compared to 2015.
-This improvement was mainly driven by lower foreign exchange losses.
+Loss for the period is \$872 thousand, an improvement of \$365 thousand or 29.5% as compared to 2016.
+This improvement was mainly driven by reduced Other losses and lower income taxes.

-Below are graphs exhibiting our Peru and Peru-related expected principal and interest payments based on loan contracts effective as of December 31, 2016.
-The principal and interest payments scheduled in the tables below reflects those debt service payments that are scheduled starting in January 1st, 2017.
+Below are graphs exhibiting our Peru and Peru-related expected principal and interest payments based on loan contracts effective as of December 31, 2017.
+The principal and interest payments scheduled in the tables below reflects those debt service payments that are scheduled starting in January 1st, 2018.
+Regardless, with the sale of our gaming and gaming real estate in Peru to Sun Dreams, during the months of April and May 2018, the Group expects to reduce all Peru debt to approximately \$4.8 million (see Subsequent Events on page 121.